basecamp/pow/README.md

 See the [user's manual](http://pow.cx/manual) for more information.

 -----

-Copyright &copy; 2011 Sam Stephenson, 37signals
+&copy; 2011 Sam Stephenson, 37signals